 On the long weekend of August, 2017, a young woman, who was enjoying a family camp-out at Park Lake, came across this poor fellow hiding in the bushes along a walking path.
 At first, she wasn't sure if what she saw was even a cat, but when she called out, he came running up to her.
 Grateful to hear a friendly voice?
 Absolutely!
 He was thin and dirty and lonely.
 So, home he came with her where she immediately advertised him as a 'found cat' and began looking for a group who could help.
 He had been previously neutered so obviously was cared for at some point in his life.
 His rescuer was very willing to provide his foster care - exactly the type of rescue situation in which PAW can participate.
 An appointment was made for a health check-up a couple of weeks later.
 His weight was low for a cat of his size and so, along with a blood panel, our vet felt we should also snap-test him for FIV and Feline Leukemia.
 His blood panel was perfectly normal - his snap test was not.
 He tested negative for FIV but positive for Feline Leukemia.
 But that's NOT the end of the story!
 The next day we submitted a blood sample to a lab in Calgary for further testing.
-Those results were NEGATIVE.
-To further investigate the discrepant testing, a sample of his blood was sent away to their parent laboratory in Maine.
+Those results were NEGATIVE for both viruses.
+To further investigate the discrepant testing, a sample of his blood was sent away to the parent laboratory in Maine.
 There they re-tested using serum, then plasma (both were negative), but to be sure, they ran a PCR test which can find the actual DNA of a virus.
 That too was NEGATIVE.
 Knox does not have feline leukemia!

 MORAL OF THE STORY: False positives can happen!
 If your cat tests positive on an in-clinic snap test, ask your clinic to re-test at a veterinary laboratory using a different testing method other than one that uses 'whole blood'.
 Some say to wait a couple of months before re-testing but we did not wait.